Jquintero08/ShareTea-Website/README.md

 Password: `[Enter Password]`

 **Features**
- - Translate button on the bottom of the home page with other functional icons below that
+ - Translate button on the bottom of the home page with other functional icons below that.
  - Order screen to allow for the completion of an order.
  - View active MenuBoard which is meant for display at establishments.
 (Updates live with database changes)
  - Trends tab to allow for visualization of recent sales.